lvh/lvh.github.io/posts/call-for-proposal-proposals.md

 -->

 I'm excited to announce that I was invited to speak at PyCon PL.
-Hence, I'm preparing to freshen up my arsenal of talks for this year.
+Hence, I'm preparing to freshen up my arsenal of talks for the coming year.
+The organizers have very generously given me a lot of freedom regarding what to talk about.

-I'd like to do more security talks.
-Compared to previous talks, I'd like to shift focus towards a more technical audience, going more in-depth and touching on more advanced topics.
+I'd like to do more security talks as well as shift focus towards a more technical audience, going more in-depth and touching on more advanced topics.

 # Candidates